-19. In the light of the findings of the latest review, it is proposed that the current control and exemption under the Ordinance shall be maintained, subject to further review in three years' time.

-20. Members are invited to note and provide their views on the review on the exemption of GM papayas.
+19. In the light of the findings of the latest review, it is proposed that the current control and exemption under the Ordinance shall be maintained.
+Members are invited to note and provide their views on the review on the exemption of GM papayas.

-Agriculture, Fisheries and Conservation Department April 2015
+Agriculture, Fisheries and Conservation Department April 2018